v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 The following pieces of hardware were used in this project:

 - An Adafruit Feather M0 LoRa 900Mhz board which includes an ATSAMD21G18 ARM Cortex M0 processor and an RFM95 LoRa module.
 A more detailed description of the board is provided by Adafruit on [the board's product page](https://www.adafruit.com/product/3178).
-- An MPU-9250 sensor board from Grove [link], of which only the 3-axis accelerometer was used (for acceleration-based motion detection).
+- [An MPU-9250 sensor board from Grove](http://wiki.seeedstudio.com/Grove-IMU_10DOF/), of which only the 3-axis accelerometer was used (for acceleration-based motion detection).
 This sensor board communicates with the Feather M0 board via I2C.
-- An PIR sensor board from Grove [link].
+- [An PIR sensor board from Grove](http://wiki.seeedstudio.com/Grove-PIR_Motion_Sensor/).
 This sensor board transmits its digital signal to a GPIO pin of the Feather M0 board.

 The wiring of the above components must be done according to the figure below.
 ![wiring](https://github.com/v2h/RTES2018/blob/master/Figures/embedded_system/sensors_featherM0_connections.png)